About the Trot for Hunger

 SOME's 20th Annual Trot for Hunger 5k returns IN-PERSON & VIRTUAL in 2021!
 Join us as we continue to fight poverty and homelessness in our Nation's Capital.

 The Trot for Hunger 5K raises essential funds and awareness to combat poverty in the Washington metropolitan area and provides a way for the community to help those experiencing homelessness on Thanksgiving morning.
-Proceeds from the 5K benefit thousands of homeless families and single adults, including the elderly and people suffering from mental illness, by providing much-needed food, clothing, access to healthcare, employment training, and long-term comprehensive addiction treatment programs.
+Proceeds from the 5K benefit thousands of individuals and families who experience homelessness, including the elderly and people suffering from mental illness, by providing much-needed food, clothing, access to healthcare, employment training, and long-term comprehensive addiction treatment programs.

 While this year's event may look a bit different, we are committed to holding a safe & meaningful 5k run/walk that will bring our community together in support of this cause.
 We will continue to adhere to all CDC, federal, and local guidelines as we prepare for our most successful event yet!

 About SOME (So Others Might Eat)

 There are 6,904 men, women, and children experiencing homelessness in our nation’s capital.
 Pre-pandemic, nearly one in five DC residents lives at or below the poverty line, struggling to meet even their basic needs.
 While the full scope of the economic fallout from coronavirus is still unknown, food insecurity in the District is expected to rise 45-60% and more than 2 million unemployment claims have been filed in DC.

 SOME (So Others Might Eat) helps our vulnerable neighbors in Washington, DC, break the cycle of homelessness through our comprehensive and transformative services.

 We value an interfaith approach of service to our brothers and sisters in need and welcome the assistance of all concerned persons.